Spring Classes & Recipes

-Celebrate the Lunar New Year in style with hands-on cooking classes and workshops focused on Asian cuisine.
+Welcome in spring with hands-on cooking classes and workshops focused on Easter, Passover and all things brunch!

 At The Gourmandise School, we focus on the best techniques and use local sustainable ingredients whenever possible.
 Our produce is sourced twice weekly from the Santa Monica Farmers Market.
 Our fresh seafood comes from Santa Monica Seafood.
 We use sustainable poultry such as Mary’s Free Range Chicken, and get our beef from Whole Foods or other sustainable providers.